sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 For the standalone version of this code see [osc_sendRepeatedly-WithErrorHandling.py](./oscExamples/osc_sendRepeatedly-WithErrorHandling.py).

-NOTE: To test this code, follow the [testing section]() above but substitute the last line for:
+NOTE: To test this code, follow the [testing section](#testing) above but substitute the last line for:

 `$ sudo python osc_sendRepeatedly-WithErrorHandling.py`

-### b.
-SuperCollider to Python
+### 2. SuperCollider to Python

 As well as envisaging sensing which actives sound processes, we might also imagine a scenario where sound-making code activates physical processes.
 For this we need to communicate from sclang to python.